Caring for Your Flowers

 Look at them often & enjoy!

-Just ask if you would like to purchase a vase or jug for your flowers to be delivered in, this way they are not out of water.
-I have a selection of eco vases & vintage containers and am happy to send you a photo.
+Please ask if you would like to purchase a vase or jug for your flowers to be delivered in.
+I have a selection of eco vases & vintage containers for sale and am happy to send you a photo.